SEServerExtender/EssentialsPlugin/README.md

 - Chat Information commands with interval based repeating
 - Automated Join Messages for new and old players
 - Automated new player spawn movement
-- Advanced Adminsitrator Commands
+- Advanced Administrator Commands

-Indepth Feature Anaylsis
+In depth Feature Analysis
 ------------------------

 Automated Backup